Alimony Laws and Forms: 50-State Survey

 - Marital standard of living considered: Yes

-- Fault considered: No, except for economic misconduct that depleted marital assets
+- Fault considered: No, except for economic misconduct that depleted marital assets or economic abuse

 - Child custody considered: Not addressed by statute (but child support considered)

-Maine alimony (“spousal support”) considerations include the length of the marriage, the ability of a party to pay, the ages and health of the parties, the employment and income history and potential of both parties, the education and training of both parties, retirement and health insurance benefits of both parties, tax consequences, contributions of either party as homemaker, contributions of either party to the education or earning potential of the other, economic misconduct of either party resulting in the diminution of marital property or income, the standard of living during the marriage, the ability of the seeking party to become self-supporting, the effect of child support orders, and other relevant factors.
+Maine alimony (“spousal support”) considerations include the length of the marriage, the ability of a party to pay, the ages and health of the parties, the employment and income history and potential of both parties, the education and training of both parties, retirement and health insurance benefits of both parties, tax consequences, contributions of either party as homemaker, contributions of either party to the education or earning potential of the other, economic misconduct of either party resulting in the diminution of marital property or income, economic abuse by a spouse, the standard of living during the marriage, the ability of the seeking party to become self-supporting, the effect of child support orders, and other relevant factors.

 Maryland